shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 Other things to check:

-- Is your Shotgun Project configured to sync to Jira?
+- Is your SG Project configured to sync to Jira?
 - Is the Entity type configured to sync to Jira?
 - Does the Entity that generated the event enabled for syncing (the **Sync In Jira** checkbox field is checked)?